Encouragement provides the emotional fuel that enables people to hold longer, reach farther and dig deeper than previously believed possible.

 Encouragers invest generously in others.

-I love telling this story about one of my mentors and encouragers – Keith Drury.
+I love telling this story about one of my mentors and encouragers – Keith Drury, (now with Jesus where he is encouraged for eternity.)
 Keith was a professor in the Ministry Department at Indiana Wesleyan University.
 They called him Coach D!
-When I was a young leader Keith demonstrated such generosity that marked my life for good.
+Keith demonstrated such generosity that marked my life for good.

-I was young and clueless in ministry and Keith was pouring leadership into a group of us young guys.
-I didn’t have any money and he knew there was a cool leadership conference I needed to attend.
+I was young and clueless in ministry, and Keith was pouring leadership into a group of us young guys.
+I didn’t have any money, and he knew there was a great leadership conference I needed to attend.
 After our meeting, he handed me a book to read and stuffed it in my bag.
-When I later opened it, I found two one hundred dollar bills stapled inside with a note that said, essentially, “I believe in you, and see you at the conference!!”
+When I later opened it, I found two $100 bills stapled inside with a note that said, essentially, “I believe in you, and see you at the conference!!”

-It’s not just money we invest, it’s our time, love, guidance, belief and care.
+Encouragement through generosity is not just money we invest; it’s our time, love, guidance, belief and care.

 Encouragers are grateful for what they have.